 The following factors may be considered during the SMF selection:

 a) Selected Data Network Name (DNN).
+The formulation of the DNN considers the information provided in f) below.
 In the case of the home routed roaming, the DNN is not applied for the V-SMF selection.

 b) S-NSSAI of the HPLMN (for non-roaming and home-routed roaming scenarios), and S-NSSAI of the VPLMN (for roaming with local breakout and home-routed roaming scenarios).